The Station at Shepherd's Hollow

 The partnership between Bylen and Peterhans breathed life into the idea of creating the most striking and unique event venue the state has seen.
 The two assembled the strongest crew of architects, designers, and engineers to merge the allure of Michigan woodlands with the artistry of industrial Europe.

 They found the perfect partner to see their combined vision become a reality.
-David Yonker joined the team as the project construction manager and brought the necessary skills to construct this very unique, and challenging, building.
+David Younker joined the team as the project construction manager and brought the necessary skills to construct this very unique, and challenging, building.

 An Event at The Station